Among all household chores, removing vomit stains from carpet is one of the most unpleasant.

 Method 2: Using Vinegar and Carpet Shampoo

-All carpet shampoos have a pleasant aroma, which is ideal for getting rid of stubborn vomit smell.
+All carpet shampoos have a pleasant aroma, ideal for removing stubborn vomit smell.
 It is, however, advisable to check with the manufacturer of your shampoo of choice to be sure if it can be used with vinegar for cleaning.

 What you need: